Pixboost/website-hugo-theme/site/content/terms-of-service/index.md

 suspension.

-6. Pixboost may choose to terminate your license upon your breach of these Terms or for convenience with 30 days' advance notice.
+6. Pixboost may choose to terminate your license upon your breach of these Terms or for convenience with 30 days advance notice.

 ## Compliance with acceptable use policies of Content Delivery Networks